devchan64/devchan64.github.io/_posts/en/2025-03-25-legacy-technical-debt-network-failure-recovery.md

 > `gpt-4-turbo` has translated this article into English.
 ---

+# Strategic Solutions to Network Failures by Addressing Legacy Technical Debt

 ### 1. Problem Background: Recurring Failures and Accumulating Technical Debt

 - At the onset of integration, **real-time video transmission functionality** was consistently experiencing monthly failures.